 It’s not like receiving the update right when you use it, right?

-As I suggested earlier in the article, you should not interrupt users with pop-ups for in-app messaging.
-Instead of pop-ups that interrupt you should have a button that highlights when a new product update is released.
+Instead of pop-ups that interrupt, you can display a button that highlights when a new product update is released.
 Since your users know that you announce updates that are valuable to them, they will be eager to know about the new announcement.

 Here is an example from Slack:

-As you can see, Slack has its simple “?” button to announce updates because Slack knows that their users would like to know about those valuable updates that will make their work much more efficient.
+Slack has a simple “?” button to feature their updates as they know that their users would like to know about those valuable updates that will make their work much more efficient.

 And here is Slack explaining how you can make use of the new update step by step:

-I deliberately choose an example from Slack because this is the closest to the ideal.
+I deliberately chose an example from Slack because this is the closest to the ideal.
 However, you can always make it easier for users to adopt the new update.

-Although email updated users are not as easy to call to action as in-app updated users, it is still very important to know how to write a product update email.
-By following some key points, you can both inform and encourage users about the new product updates.
+Although email-updated users are not as easy to call to action as in-app updated users, it is still very important to know how to write a product update email.

 As in in-app messaging, you should respect your users’ valuable time and try to present them with an informative and guiding email that will help them learn about the product in the most efficient way.